Ultracold dipolar bosons trapped in atomtronic circuits: Ground state

 The distribution of atoms between sites depends on the number of trapped atoms, and the relation between on-site (repulsive) interaction, tunneling, and inter-site anisotropic dipolar interaction.
 The sign and strength of the latter depends on the polarization angle and the site, see Fig.~\ref{tripleWellSetup_Vdd} (b).

-The normalized average occupation of the $i$th-site over the ground state, $\eta_i = \bra{\Psi_{\rm GS}} \hat{n}_i \ket{\Psi_{\rm GS}}/N$, is shown in Fig.~\ref{occupationN6} for sites 1 (left) and 2 (right), for $N=6$, as a function of the dipolar angle and the on-site interaction.
-Note that there is a symmetry under $60\,^\circ$ rotations, that is, site 2 behaves as site 1 when $\theta = \theta+60\,^\circ$.
-Top (bottom) panels correspond to $U_d/J=3 \, (10)$.
-The results for different dipolar strengths are qualitatively similar since the effect of larger dipolar interaction strength resizes the range of small, intermediate, and large on-site interactions.
+The normalized average occupation of the $i$th-site over the ground state, $\eta_i = \bra{\Psi_{\rm GS}} \hat{n}_i \ket{\Psi_{\rm GS}}/N$, is shown in Fig.~\ref{occupationN6} for sites 1 (a), (c) and 2 (b), (d), for $N=6$, as a function of the dipolar angle and the on-site interaction.
+Note that there is a symmetry under $60$ deg rotations, that is, site 2 behaves as site 1 when $\theta = \theta+60$.
+Occupation in (a), (b) panels ((c), (d) panels) correspond to a system with $U_d/J=3 \, (10)$.
+The results for different dipolar strengths are qualitatively similar since the effect of larger dipolar interaction strength resizes the range of small, intermediate, and large on-site interactions; even though lowering the effect of the hopping terms make transitions more abrupt.

 In the dipole-dominating regime ($U_d/J \gg U/J \gg 1$), and within the range of dipole angles where the inter-site interactions are repulsive concerning a particular site, the average occupation in that site tends to zero.
 Meanwhile, the dipole-attractive sites will evenly distribute the atoms.
 This is shown in Fig.~\ref{occupationN6} for an even number of particles $N=6$ and $\nu=2$.
-When $0\,^\circ < \theta < 30\,^\circ$ and $150\,^\circ < \theta < 180\,^\circ$, the interaction between sites 1 and 2 is attractive, resulting in a ground state $\ket{\Psi_{\rm GS}}=\ket{N/2,N/2,0}$ (see the yellow-light regions with $\eta_i\simeq 0.5$ in both, left and right, panels).
-Between $30\,^\circ < \theta < 90\,^\circ$, the preferred sites are 1 and 3, and $\ket{\Psi_{\rm GS}}=\ket{N/2,0,N/2}$ (dark region in the right panels denoting that site 2 is empty).
-Between $90\,^\circ < \theta < 150\,^\circ$, the attractive sites are 2 and 3, and $\ket{\Psi_{\rm GS}}=\ket{0,N/2,N/2}$ (see the dark region in left panels of Fig.~\ref{occupationN6}).
+When $0< \theta < 30$ and $150 < \theta < 180$, the interaction between sites 1 and 2 is attractive, resulting in a ground state $\ket{\Psi_{\rm GS}}=\ket{N/2,N/2,0}$ (see the yellow-light regions with $\eta_i\simeq 0.5$ in both, left and right, panels).
+Between $30 < \theta < 90$, the preferred sites are 1 and 3, and $\ket{\Psi_{\rm GS}}=\ket{N/2,0,N/2}$ (dark region in the right panels denoting that site 2 is empty).
+Between $90< \theta < 150$, the attractive sites are 2 and 3, and $\ket{\Psi_{\rm GS}}=\ket{0,N/2,N/2}$ (see the dark region in left panels of Fig.~\ref{occupationN6}).

 In the opposing limit scenario, where the on-site interaction ($U/J \gg U_d/J \gg 1$) dominates the system, since it is repulsive, the three sites are equally populated, resulting in a Mott-like ground state: $\ket{\Psi_{\rm M}} = \ket{N/3,N/3,N/3}$, with $\eta_i=1/3$ for all sites.